-“We built a machine that will give people the purest and healthiest water possible.”
+“We built a machine that will give people both pure and healthy water.”

 Tell me how you approached the engineering process.
 What were the key goals?

-Our objective from the beginning was to build a machine that will produce the purest and healthiest water possible.
+Our objective from the beginning was to build a machine that will produce both pure and healthy water.
 At the same time, this machine should be as environmentally friendly and efficient as possible.
 These goals are the guidelines in the whole development process.

 Your job obviously includes a lot of research.
 Can you outline the differences of customary filter and purification processes?

-If you want to make the purest water, there is only one option that is distillation.
+If you want to make really pure water, there is only one option that is distillation.
 This is common sense in all medical applications.
-It is also how nature’s water cycle has sucessfully operated since the formation of earth.
+It is also how nature’s water cycle has successfully operated since the formation of earth.